Carbon Reduction Plan Guide Summary

 Written by Tom Mcleish – Senior Energy Consultant, BSc(Hons), CEM, MEI

+Tom supports organisations in developing carbon reduction plans, delivering ESOS assessments and implementing data-led carbon reduction strategies across complex operational environments.
 As a Chartered Energy Manager, CIBSE certified Low Carbon Consultant and DEC/ESOS Assessor, Tom is experienced in providing energy saving recommendations to a broad range of customers using remote monitoring software or through energy audits.